 Under the electric arc fusion process, the minerals that are being fused are allowed to reach high temperatures so that they can attain a fully liquid state.
 This produces a complete reaction and ensures that the end fused material is 100% of the product.

 Metal producers who are looking for an optimum material for their particular application can opt for the custom fusion services provided by Washington Mills, and thus can prevent the added necessity of buying bulk quantities of unproven and unreliable materials.
-The custom fusion services involve developing and testing a small set of material to establish its feasibility.
+The custom fusion services involve developing and testing a small set of materials to establish its feasibility.
 Using this process, manufacturers can screen the development and testing procedures whilst avoiding excess capital and material expenditures.
 All these measures result in improved productivity and reduced costs.

-As soon as the optimal fused material has been established, Washington Mills offers particle sizing systems and testing services to fine tune the fused mineral for its intended end use application.
+As soon as the optimal fused material has been established, Washington Mills offers particle sizing systems and testing services to fine-tune the fused mineral for its intended end-use application.
 Properties like particle size and particle size distribution can be optimized using small-scale crushing and milling equipment, whilst the physical and chemical properties of the material can be tested by the fully equipped analytical lab.
 These procedures are repeated during the course of the scale-up process which further increases the reliability of end products.
 The 300-ton batches of fused material will behave in the same way as the 10 lb test batch fused material.

-A representative from a thermal spray coating manufacturer said that Washington Mills provides a flexible and reliable customer service, and its dedication towards robust and uniform products goes a long way in ensuring high-quality products.
+A representative from a thermal spray coating manufacturer said that Washington Mills provides flexible and reliable customer service, and its dedication towards robust and uniform products goes a long way in ensuring high-quality products.
 The ability to work with suppliers who understand the business and make the required adjustments to a specific material chemistry is important for a successful thermal spray process.

 This information has been sourced, reviewed and adapted from materials provided by Washington Mills.